96boards/website/_posts/2020-02-07-autoware_ai_node_cpu_bind.md

 # Introduction

 In this blog post we will look at how we can bind certain Autoware.AI nodes to specific cores in our hardware.
 This is of special interest when we use different type of CPUs on the same board, as happens with the [Hikey970](https://www.96boards.org/product/hikey970/) and the [Qualcomm® Robotics (RB3) Dragonboard-845c Development Platform](https://www.96boards.org/product/rb3-platform/).
-We will focus on the `ndt_matching` node from Autoware.AI.
+We will focus on the `ndt_matching` node from Autoware.AI on the RB3 board.

 It is worth mentioning that the presented method is not specific to Autoware alone and has been extracted from [this question](https://answers.ros.org/question/202712/how-to-bind-a-node-to-a-specific-cpu-core/) in [ROS answers](https://answers.ros.org/questions/).